Air Quality Testing

 - Nursing homes and retirement residences

 - Gyms and fitness centres

-Indoor air quality monitoring is often overlooked.
+Monitoring our indoor air is often overlooked.
 When people don’t see or smell a problem, they often assume it’s not there.
 However, many pollutants are completely odourless and colourless, so their presence is difficult to identify and exposure is hard to control.

 The purpose of air quality monitoring is to:

-- To determine the types and levels of air pollutants present in the indoor environment
+- Determine the types and levels of air pollutants present in the indoor environment

-It takes only a couple of minutes to gather the air samples, and the results are ready in several days.
-A full report is delivered to you, outlining any pollutants identified in the sample and the concentrations in which they are found.
+It takes only a couple of minutes to gather the air samples, and the results are ready in as little as 24-48 hours.
+A full digital report is delivered to you, outlining any pollutants identified in the sample and the concentrations in which they are found.
 Best of all, it’s discrete.

 Using the information provided in this report, you can act to reduce the concentration of air pollutants in your indoor environment and promote healthy living.

-For more information about annual air quality assessments or to book your air quality test, contact Mold Busters now.
+For more information about annual air quality assessments or to book a consultation, contact Mold Busters now!